Tips and Tricks

 Option 1

-Instead of clause use store the class name in a variable and then instead of Dog use $Dog:
+Instead of the use clause, store the class name in a variable and then use $Dog instead of Dog:

 {var $Dog = Pets\Model\Dog::class}